 The Visual Appearance and Structure of the Flute

-In her book “The American Indians and Their Music”, Frances Densmore briefly discusses the question of the position of the finger holes: “Indians in all villages questioned by the writer said that the finger holes in the flute are spaced conveniently for the flutist's hand. ” Flute sizes and construction material can vary widely within a village, many different types of wood are used, including cedar, juniper, elderberry, reed and so on.
-Some less common woods used are the sunflower stalk, dry reed of wild parsnip.
-Other materials used: ceramic (Pueblo) gun barrel (Apache) red pipestone (Sioux).
+In her book “The American Indians and Their Music”, Frances Densmore briefly discusses the question of the position of the finger holes: “The Indians in all the villages questioned by the writer said that the finger holes in the flute are conveniently spaced to the flutist's hand.
+Flute sizes and construction material can vary greatly within a village, many different types of wood are used including cedar, juniper, elderberry, reed and so on.
+Some less common woods used are sunflower stalk, dried wild parsnip reeds.
+Other materials used: pottery (Pueblo) gun barrel (Apache) red pipestone (Sioux).

 Cover art: cidolart

 - The Flute and Flute Music of the North American Indians